BIOLOGICAL CONCEPTS: CELLS, METABOLISM & GENETICS

 4. At this point your class might decide to work together to narrow down your choices.
 If you work together as a class in large groups, you can increase your sample size.

-5. Review the slide show below (from Lab 6) for a refresher on the parameters in your experimental protocol as needed.
+5. Review the slide show (in Lab 6) on your experimental protocol as needed. for a refresher.

 6. Complete Exercise I in the the Lab Notebook Guide.
 Ask the following questions and augment/revise your proposal as necessary.